Train for the Digital Economy

 - Carefully review the admission requirements for your chosen certificate program or course to make sure you qualify.

-- If you have questions about the program or your qualifications, contact us.
+- If you have questions about applying to a certificate program or course, contact us.

 - Complete the Skills for the Digital Economy application.
 Include two forms of identification: One with your age and photo, such as a driver’s license, and the other with your residential address, like a utility bill.